sachinpatil-soc/Splunk-for-Log-Analysis/🚀Project-4: Splunk Basics – HTTP Log Analysis .md

 # 🚀Project-4: Splunk Basics – HTTP Log Analysis

 ## 🎯 Objective
-In this lab will Learn how to ingest and analyse HTTP logs using Splunk.
+In this lab will Learn:
+- how to ingest and analyse HTTP logs using Splunk.
-Detect client errors, server errors, and suspicious web activity.
+- Detect client errors, server errors, and suspicious web activity.
-Identify large file transfers and suspicious URI access attempts.
+- Identify large file transfers and suspicious URI access attempts.

 ## 🖥️ Lab Setup